-LFCSP PACKAGE CONSIDERATIONS
+LFCSP CONSIDERATIONS

-The LFCSP package has an exposed die paddle on the bottom that efficiently conducts heat to the PCB.
-The thermal pad of the LFCSP package provides a low thermal impedance path to the PCB.
+The LFCSP has an exposed die paddle on the bottom that efficiently conducts heat to the PCB.
+To achieve the optimum performance from the LFCSP, give special consideration to the layout of the PCB.
+Use the following layout guidelines for the LFCSP:

+- The pad pattern is given in Figure 36.
+The pad dimension should be followed closely for reliable solder joints while maintaining reasonable clearances to prevent solder bridging. - The thermal pad of the LFCSP provides a low thermal impedance path to the PCB.
 Therefore, the PCB must be properly designed to effectively conduct the heat away from the package.
 This is achieved by adding thermal vias to the PCB, which provide a thermal path to the inner or bottom layers.
+See Figure 36 for the recommended via pattern.
+Note that the via diameter is small, which prevents the solder from flowing through the via and leaving voids in the thermal pad solder joint.

-Note that the thermal pad is attached to the die substrate, so the planes that the thermal pad is connected to must be electrically isolated or connected to GND.
+Note that the thermal pad is attached to the die substrate; therefore, the planes that the thermal pad is connected to must be electrically isolated or connected to GND.